serain/serain.github.io/_posts/2018-12-01-effective-security-pipeline.markdown

 * Missing or misconfigured headers
 * Debug messages

-Mozilla published a [blog post](https://blog.mozilla.org/security/2017/01/25/setting-a-baseline-for-web-security-controls/) on how it uses ZAP with its CI environment.
+Mozilla published a [blog post](https://blog.mozilla.org/security/2017/01/25/setting-a-baseline-for-web-security-controls/) on how it uses ZAP within its CI environment.

 ## Auto-Update Dependencies